Home Compare KVUE vs PG

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The comparison is mainly decided in stability, with the rest of the profile carrying less weight.
+Stability still does most of the heavy lifting in this comparison.
 The Procter & Gamble Company leads by 12 points on the overall comparison score.

 INDUSTRY COMPARISON